An Overview of Our Work

 |Seven Senior/Disabled Apartment Buildings||349|

-THA also manages a Housing Choice Voucher Program that provides rental assistance to more than 3,700 households.
+THA also manages a Housing Choice Voucher Program that provides rental assistance to more than 3,700 households to rent from private landlords.